-Performance (1 st April 2019 - 31 st March 2020) Target Indicator Trigger and Actions Nature of performance Significance At least 85% of % of applications where If less than 80% of 82.89% of development development permitted enhancements for: development permitted permitted included to include environmental enhancements in accordance with the requirements of Biodiversity (including LNRs, SINCs and priority habitats and species); Ecological Connectivity; incorporates some kind of enhancement measure where, required by policy, then an analysis will be carried out into the causes of provision for environmental enhancements in accordance with the requirements of Policies 0
+Target Performance (1 st April 2019 - 31 st M Nature of performance Significance At least 85% of % of applications where If less than 80% of 84.82% of development development permitted enhancements for: development permitted permitted included to include Biodiversity (including incorporates some kind of provision for environmental environmental LNRs, SINCs and priority enhancement measure enhancements in 0 enhancements in habitats and species); where, required by policy, accordance with the accordance with the , , , then an analysis will be requirements of Policies requirements of Ecological Connectivity; carried out into the causes of

 Policies DM14, DM15, Trees, hedgerows and the excess in order to see DM14, DM15, DM20 and DM20 and DM22. woodlands; or whether the LA can address DM22.
-Ecosystem services and natural processes the issue. as required in accordance with Policies DM14, DM15, DM20 and DM22.
+Ecosystem services and natural processes as required in accordance with Policies DM14, DM15, DM20 and DM22. the issue.

-187 (25.16%) of all planning applications permitted during the monitoring period were required to include an environmental enhancement.
+224 (31.42%) of all planning applications permitted during the monitoring period were required to include an environmental enhancement.

-Of these 187 applications, 143 (76.47%) applications were permitted subject to relevant environmental enhancement conditions and a further 12 (6.42%) applications included environmental enhancements on the approved plans.
+Of these 224 applications, 179 (79.91%) applications were permitted subject to relevant environmental enhancement conditions and a further 11 (4.91%) applications included environmental enhancements on the approved plans.
 Environmental enhancements were not required for all applications e.g. variation or removal of conditions, or where the site or development did not have a suitable environment for enhancements.